Deployer

 challenger = "0xf1658da627dd0738c555f9572f658617511c49d5"

-See the code comments above for explanations of each field.
-By default, op-deployer will fill in all other configuration variables with those that match our standard config.
-You can override these defaults by adding them to your intent file, but that won't be covered here.
+By default, op-deployer will fill in all other configuration variables with those that match the standard configuration (opens in a new tab).
+You can override these default settings by adding them to your intent file using the table below:

-Now that you've created your intent file, you can apply it to your chain:
+Now that you've created your intent file, you can apply it to your chain to deploy the L1 smart contracts:

 op-deployer apply --workdir .deployer --l1-rpc-url <rpc-url> --private-key <private key hex>